 Synopsis: A thriller about a reporter, Rachel (Naomi Watts), who investigates the death of her niece and a mysterious videotape that kills anyone who watches it.
 In one scene, Rachel researches materials in a library, and a librarian brings her a stack of books.
 In another scene, Rachel’s ex (Martin Henderson) asks to see session tapes at a mental hospital, receiving help from the hospital archivist/library clerk.

 Role Call: Ronald William Lawrence as Library Clerk; Guy Richardson as Librarian—both Information Providers (male)

 Details: Dir.
 Norman Jewison.
 Perf.
 James Caan, John Houseman, Maud Adams, John Beck.
 MGM/UA Entertainment, 1975.
 Based on the short story “Roller Ball Murder” by William Harrison.

-Synopsis: In a future controlled by corporations, Jonathan E. (James Caan) is the white male star of the ultra-violent sport Rollerball.
+Synopsis: In a future controlled by corporations, Jonathan E. (James Caan) is the star of the ultra-violent sport Rollerball.
 The corporate executives want him to quit, but Jonathan defies them.
-In the first library scene (in this future, they are called “computer centers”), he goes to the local branch, where the white female Circulation clerk tells him his books are classified.
-Later, Jonathan travels to the central computer bank in Geneva, but the older white male librarian there is unable to get the information out from the main computer.
+In the first library scene (in this future, they are called “computer centers”), he goes to the local branch, where the Circulation clerk tells him his books are classified.
+Later, Jonathan travels to the central computer bank in Geneva, but the older librarian there is unable to get the information out from the main computer.